Sustainable Cities Collective Blogger Approval and Posting Instructions

 Step 3: Blogger approval

-A good guideline to go by is:
+A good guideline for samples:

-- All posts must be edited for grammar and spelling
+- All posts must be edited for grammar and spelling.

 If you're approved, continue on to Step 4.

-Step 4a: Add your existing blog feed
+Step 4b: Add your existing blog feed

 The main benefit to adding your content to our site via a feed is that each post automatically comes into our system to be reviewed by our editorial team.
 A few things to keep in mind before you add your feed: